scottburch/couch-ar/README.md

             return that;
         });

-Notice that I am using Douglas Crockford's parasitic inheritance and power constructors.
+I am using Douglas Crockford's parasitic inheritance and power constructors.
 To understand my code it is best to understand this style.

 After running init() the domain constructors are available from the couch-ar object.